The nation’s capital is filled with free family activities and things for kids to do.

 Pay witness to athletic brilliance at the National Portrait Gallery’s ‘Champions’ exhibit

-The entire family can appreciate some of the greatest athletes in American history at the free-to-enter National Portrait Gallery, which reopens to the public on May 14.
+The entire family can appreciate some of the greatest athletes in American history at the free-to-enter National Portrait Gallery.
 Through portraits, artifacts, memorabilia and video, you can marvel at feats by some of the most dynamic sports figures the country has ever seen, stars that transcended sports and became part of the country’s story.
-For information regarding timed entry and safety protocols, visit the Gallery's website.
+For information regarding open hours and safety protocols, visit the Gallery's website.

 Animal watch at the National Zoo

-A trip to the Smithsonian's National Zoo, which reopens to the public on May 21, is a must for families visiting DC, and an essential experience while there is a trot down the Asia Trail.
+A trip to the Smithsonian's National Zoo is a must for families visiting DC, and an essential experience while there is a trot down the Asia Trail.
 You’ll be able to pay a visit to giant pandas Mei Xiang and Tian Tian.
 Be sure to take a peek at their tiny neighbors, the red pandas, too.
 Your exploration doesn’t stop there, though: the Zoo features more than 1,500 animals across 300 different species in total.
-As you plan your visit, make sure to review the Zoo's info on timed entry and safety protocols on its website.
+As you plan your visit, make sure to review the Zoo's info on entry passes and safety protocols on its website.

 Witness the power of language at Planet Word

 Everyone in the family can immerse themselves in the power of language at this exciting museum.
 Planet Word features an array of galleries, including Words Matter, which showcases how language can have an incredible impact on lives.
 The Spoken World amazes visitors by highlighting the diversity of language around the globe through speakers and signers of 31 different languages.
 The museum also features Speaking Willow, an interactive sound installation by artist Rafael Lozano-Hemmer.
-Admission is free and make sure to visit the museum's website for ticket info and safety protocols.
+Admission is free but make sure to visit the museum's website for info on reserving passes and safety protocols.

 Check out the First Ladies Collection at the National Museum of American History

-The National Museum of American History, which reopens on May 21, recognizes the impact first ladies have had on the United States, as well as their style, with a display of inaugural gowns and evening dresses from the past 100 years.
+The National Museum of American History recognizes the impact first ladies have had on the United States, as well as their style, with a display of inaugural gowns and evening dresses from the past 100 years.
 The museum also houses one of the most identifiable presidential accessories – the top hat that Abraham Lincoln wore to Ford’s Theatre the night he was assassinated.
-For information regarding timed entry and safety protocols, visit the popular museum's website.
+For information regarding open hours and safety protocols, visit the popular museum's website.

 Marvel at the Hirshhorn Museum’s Sculpture Garden

-While the Hirshhorn's museum and plaza remain closed for the time being, you can still wander through the whimsical Sculpture Garden, which is open daily from 10 a.m. – 4:30 p.m.
+The Hirshhorn Museum displays some of the most unique artworks in modern and contemporary art, including painting, sculpture and photography.
+When visiting, be sure to check out its whimsical Sculpture Garden, which is open daily from 10 a.m. – 4:30 p.m.
 The 1.3-acre garden is sunk 6-14 feet below street level and features works from multiple artists, including Auguste Rodin and David Smith.

 Take in the beauty of nature at Rock Creek Park